ryanmclake/Global-Lake-Area-Analysis/README.md

 ## WORKFLOW ON THE CalTech HPC
-1. Login to the CalTech HPC on Terminal and WinSCP
+1. Login to the CalTech HPC on Terminal and WinSCP -Open terminal
-    a.
-Open terminal
-    b.
-Type ssh “yourname”@login.hpc.caltech.edu
+-Type ssh “yourname”@login.hpc.caltech.edu
-    c.
-Type your password when asked
+-Type your password when asked
-    d.
-When prompted, I select “1”, which sends prompt to DUO
-    e.
-Open DUO on Phone and hit the GREEN checkmark. **This same method is used for WinSCP or Fetch**
+-When prompted, I select “1”, which sends prompt to DUO -Open DUO on Phone and hit the GREEN checkmark. **This same method is used for WinSCP or Fetch**

 2. Getting the newest GLCP data product from Kamiak to CalTech **NOTE - skip this whole step if you have the newest data product**